d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 $$I(\text{``0010"}) = - \log (p(\text{``0010"})) = - \log \left( \frac{1}{2^4} \right) = 4 \text{ bits}.$$

 We can calculate self information in MXNet as shown below.
-Before that, let us first import all the necessary packages in this section.
+Before that, let's first import all the necessary packages in this section.

 ```{.python .input}
 from mxnet import np